ninadepina/real-time-web-2223/productdoc.md

 | `GAME_OVER_WINNER`     | Sends winner/loser GIF to players                            | Server | Client |
 | `USERS_IN_ROOM_DELETE` | Sends updated users in room to the client                    | Server | Client |
 | `CLEAR_GAME`           | Clears game board                                            | Server | Client |

+---

+## App Handbook: Exploring Features and Actions

+-   Choosing your own username
+-   Creating/joining a room

+**Chat**

+-   Sending a message
+-   Sending a private message (`/msg [username] [message]`)
+-   Sending a GIF
+-   Seeing who's typing

+**Tic Tac Toe**

+-   Starting a game (ONLY when the room has a minimum of 2 users)
+-   Playing a game (ONLY when you're selected)
+-   Restarting a game (ONLY when the game is over)
+    -   Restart option will also be displayed when a playing player leaves (a message saying this player left will also be displayed)
+-   When the game is over, the winner and loser will receive a GIF